 MoneyIsland™ is a free online experience that teaches children, around the ages 8 to 14 how to manage their finances and make the most of their financial future!
 Although fun, MoneyIsland™ isn't just a video game, it's an interactive adventure featuring quests to exotic destinations, that helps children become financial gurus along the way.

-Join University Credit Union for some pizza and a crash course on how to manage your dough on campus!
+Join us on campus for some pizza and a crash course on how to manage your dough!

 Before you can build a sound budget, you need to put everything into perspective.
 Our SavvyMoney Checkup tool can help you do that!
 It's a free, anonymous financial assessment that gives you a customized analysis of your financial situation in just minutes!
 Get started here!